tetonbl4/tetongard/README.md

 - "Road To Valhalla" = valkyrie cost 120 gold -> 90 gold

-- Valkyrie gives only -1 wyrd
+- Valkyrie gives only -1 wyrd and healing faster (like a bear's Kaija)

 ----------------------------------------------------------------
 # OX